 Dr. Lynch has received a number of awards for his teaching and service: College of Liberal Arts and Sciences Distinguished Teaching Award (2000).
 Barrett Faculty Award for Outstanding Academic Service (2006), Provost’s Faculty Achievement Award for Service (2006), CASE / Carnegie Foundation for the Advancement of Teaching Professor of the Year for Arizona (2007), ASU Last Lecturer (2009), and Barrett Faculty Award for Outstanding Teaching (2011).

 Since 1998 he has been involved in the fight to maintain strong evolutionary principles in K-12 science standards and this has resulted in him presenting on anti-evolutionism and creationism at many public, legal, educational and scientific gatherings countrywide.
 He served as chair of the Educational Committee for the International Society for the History, Philosophy & Social Studies of Biology (ISHPSSB, 2005 – 2011) and was also a member of the Committee for Education of the History of Science Society (2007 – 2011, chair 2011).
 Between 2007 and 2014 he served on the Editorial Board for the Journal of Zoology (Lond.).
-Within Barrett he currently serves as faculty chair.
-He has in the past chaired Barrett’s Curriculum, Personnel, and Promotion committees.
+Within Barrett, he has served as faculty chair and has chaired its Curriculum, Personnel, and Promotion committees, along with numerous searches.

-Since joining Barrett in 2000, Dr. Lynch has served on sixty honors thesis committees.
-One of his students – Jessica Joganic – received the Barrett Award for Best Research Thesis for her research into positional plagiocephaly in newborns, work that was subsequently published in the journal Pediatrics [joganic2009]
+Since joining Barrett in 2000, Dr. Lynch has served on nearly seventy honors thesis committees.
+One of his students – Jessica Joganic – received the Barrett Award for Best Research Thesis for her research into positional plagiocephaly in newborns, work that was subsequently published in the journal Pediatrics [joganic2009].